The Certified Confidentiality Officer (CCO) Program

 Key Word List: Corporate Espionage Definition of Corporate Espionage Economic Espionage Act of 1996 How to prevent Corporate Espionage Industrial Espionage Definition of Industrial Espionage How to prevent Industrial Espionage History of Industrial Espionage Examples of Industrial Espionage Industrial Espionage Cases Business Espionage Controls & Countermeasures U.S. Government Intelligence Agencies Office of the Director of National Intelligence Department of Homeland Security – Office of Intelligence and Analysis Central Intelligence Agency Federal Bureau of Investigation National Security Agency Defense Intelligence Agency

-The New CCO Essay Test is a four-hour written examination that tests the candidates’ ability to evaluate, synthesize, and apply what they have learned in the CCO Program.
+The new examination tests the candidates’ ability to evaluate, synthesize, and apply what they have learned in the CCO Program.
 Candidates must answer forty (40) test questions in written form by writing short paragraphs to:

 Identify, describe and explain a problem